joshgrib/course-scheduler/README.md

 # course-scheduler

-*As of 8-20-15:* Everything works in the sense that you can make schedules, there are no conflicts, there's no problem making a change and reloading schedules, there aren't random files being saved anywhere...
-It's come a long way.
-Check the bottom of the readme for future development plans.

 [Website](joshgrib.pythonanywhere.com)

 I'm pretty sure a few CS students at Stevens have tried something like this already, but I'm doing it anyway.
 This is a tool to take all the classes you need to take and look at the xml that the calendar runs off, then show you your possible schedules